tokenami/tokenami/README.md

 }
 ```

-Make sure your editor is configured to use the project's version of TypeScript.
-You can find instructions for various editors in their documentation, such as for VSCode [here](https://code.visualstudio.com/docs/typescript/typescript-compiling#_using-the-workspace-version-of-typescript).
+Ensure your editor is configured to use the project's TypeScript version.
+Instructions can be found in your editor's documentation, such as [VSCode's guide](https://code.visualstudio.com/docs/typescript/typescript-compiling#_using-the-workspace-version-of-typescript).
+VSCode users should also [enable `editor.quickSuggestions` for strings](#user-vscode-intellisense-configuration).

 ### Start the CLI watch script